2rueSid/reverprox-rs/README.md

 ## MVP

-- Ability for client to start a connection to the QUIC server
+- Ability for client to start a Bidirectional connection to the QUIC server
 - Accept HTTP requests from the server
 - Forward reqeusts to the local server `localhost:3000`
 - Wait for the response from the local server